Configuration File

 Introduction

-, which is the same as mainstream CI services in the industry.
+This configuration file uses the YAML format, consistent with mainstream CI services in the industry.

 push: # Trigger event